fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/unreal-taiga-integration/index.md

 Issues are a more ad-hoc variant of tasks and usually have a context or something specific that has broken or could be improved.
 In Taiga they are visualized in rows with sortable columns like this.
 ![alt text](image-2.png)

-The plugin has an outliner which visualizes issues in a similar way to Taiga with columns for different issue proprties.
+The plugin has an outliner which visualizes issues in a similar way to Taiga with columns for different issue properties.
 It also shows issues inside the world itself, and when an issue is hovered in either of them a camera frustum shows where the camera was facing when the screenshot was taken.
 {{< fakegif "browsing-v2.webm" >}}

 ## Navigation
 Issues can be teleported to by double clicking either in 3D or in the outliner.
 {{< fakegif "clicknav-v2.webm" >}}

 You can also teleport by looking in first person directly at an issue, and when the right mouse button is released, the camera selects and teleports to the issue.
-Issues are highlighted to make sure you don't teleport by suprise.
+Issues are highlighted to make sure you don't teleport by surprise.
 {{< fakegif "looknav-v2.webm" >}}

 Teleporting to an issue automatically enables a focus mode where the screenshot is overlaid on top of the screen.
 The screenshot then pingpongs between getting displayed and hidden, with a status indicated in the bottom right corner.
 This is intended to make it easier to compare the images with the current state of the editor.
 {{< fakegif "compare-v2.webm" >}}

 ## Filters
-Taiga allows issues to be filtered, and custom filters can be saved.
+Taiga allows issues to be filtered, and custom filters can be saved to allow the user to create custom views for different scenarios.
 ![alt text](image-4.png)

-The plugin also implements filters, unfortunatly these weren't exposed from the [Taiga REST API](https://docs.taiga.io/api.html) and thus can only be saved/edited locally.
+The plugin also implements filters, unfortunately these weren't exposed from the [Taiga REST API](https://docs.taiga.io/api.html) and thus can only be saved/edited locally.
+It works in a similar way, though it uses a dropdown menu instead where it is more obvious that the **Include** options cancel out the **Exclude** options.
 {{< fakegif "filter-v2.webm" >}}

 ## Reporting
 Issues are reported by clicking **Create Issue**, which automatically takes a screenshot from the current editor camera perspective.
 These are automatically stored locally, and are uploaded to Taiga by clicking **Submit**.
 When the screenshot is taken, some additional metadata is appended on the PNG itself to make navigation work.

+The submit button is also used to update the issues if properties have been changed locally.
 {{< fakegif "submit-v2.webm" >}}

 ## REST API abstraction
-The REST API abstraction is a glorified wrapper over Unreals internal JSON parser and HTTP API, but it integrates nicely with the [Tasks System](https://dev.epicgames.com/documentation/unreal-engine/tasks-systems-in-unreal-engine) to accomodate for the cases where there's a complex dependency chain between multiple tasks.
+The REST API abstraction is a glorified wrapper over Unreals internal JSON parser and HTTP API, but it integrates nicely with the [Tasks System](https://dev.epicgames.com/documentation/unreal-engine/tasks-systems-in-unreal-engine) to accommodate for the cases where there's a complex dependency chain between multiple tasks.

 One example of that is when issues are refreshed.
 To be snappy the plugin fetches all outdated data and caches the result for subsequent refreshes, but the list issues request of the REST API won't return certain data like the description or attachments.
 Thus more runs with get issue and get issue attachment requests are required to fetch the complete issue data for all issues.
 ![alt text](image-8.png)